Dobiasd/undictify/README.md

 It also supports:
 - optional values being omitted instead of being `None` explicitly
-- skipping superfluous fields in the source dict
+- skipping superfluous fields in the source dict, i.e., fields that are not present in the target

 Details